-1 Accreditation for four years (with or without conditions) subject to satisfactory progress reports.
-In the year the accreditation ends, the WBA provider will submit a comprehensive report for reaccreditation rather than a progress report.
+1 Accreditation for four years (with or without conditions) subject to satisfactory monitoring submissions.
+In the year the accreditation ends, the WBA provider will submit an accreditation extension submission for reaccreditation rather than a monitoring submission.
 Subject to a satisfactory report, the AMC may grant a further period of accreditation.